-I recently had the opportunity to gather with my colleagues from Long Island to urge the Assembly to pass a 2 percent tax cap, an initiative by Governor Cuomo that we passed in the Senate back in January with overwhelming bi-partisan support.
+Last week, I had the opportunity to gather with my colleagues from Long Island to urge the Assembly to pass a 2 percent tax cap, an initiative by Governor Cuomo that we passed in the Senate back in January with overwhelming bi-partisan support.
 The Assembly followed by proposing a cap with modifications from the legislation that was passed by the Senate.
 We are in the process of reviewing their proposal.

 Our gathering took place at the modest home of a couple in Bayport – a Long Island suburban community, where they chose to raise their family.
 Unfortunately, this couple is finding this basic mission increasingly difficult, as their property taxes have soared from approximately $6,000 per year when they purchased their home just eight years ago, to a level currently in excess of $11,000 annually.
 Their story is sadly familiar to many of us in Nassau County.